Cooperative data-driven modeling: First case study: learning plasticity laws for different microstructures

 \subsection{Data generation}

-In this paper, an elastoplastic von Mises material without hardening is investigated to create a path-dependent problem.
-A fixed-sized square is utilized as a domain and holes of varying sizes and locations are placed inside the domain to create different tasks.
-The tasks originating from different domains can be seen in Fig. \ref{fig:tasks}.
+An elastoplastic von Mises material with hardening is investigated to create a path-dependent problem.
+A fixed-sized square is utilized as a domain and holes of varying sizes and locations are placed inside the domain to create different tasks (see Figure \ref{fig:problem}).
+The tasks originating from different domains can be seen in Figure \ref{fig:tasks}.
 For all the tasks the bottom part of the domain is fixed and the top part is deformed according to a uniform displacement in $\dispx$ and $\dispy$.
-Contrary to previous investigations \citep{bessa2017,mozaffar2019}, where more realistic microstructures and periodic boundary conditions were considered, here we consider a simpler finite element analysis to facilitate the dissemination of the methodology and use fully open-source software -- facilitating replication of the example and easy adaptation to other scenarios.
+We reinforce that Case Study 1 considers simpler finite element analysis because we want to facilitate the dissemination of the methodology and use fully open-source software -- facilitating replication of the example and easy adaptation to other scenarios.

-After applying the boundary conditions, the average Cauchy strain ($\avgstrain$) and Cauchy stress ($\avgstress$) measures are obtained for the deformation path.
+After applying the boundary conditions, the average Cauchy strain ($\boldsymbol{\avgstrain}$) and Cauchy stress ($\boldsymbol{\avgstress}$) measures are obtained for the deformation path.
 Then the learning problem for a single task can be defined as,